FORE offers two program formats for high school students: Rate Your River and River Report Cards. Both programs are summarized below.

 Water Testing: Students will use colorimetric tests to measure the “Big Three” parameters that are essential for aquatic life: temperature, dissolved oxygen and pH, and will learn how they relate to each other.
 They will also measure turbidity (water clarity).
 Middle school students may also measure nutrients and E. coli as time allows in the schedule.

-Go Fish!: In this activity, students work with real specimens of fish collected from the sampling site to learn about fish morphology and adaptations that allow fish to thrive in the river environment.
+Ohio River Fish: In this activity, students work with real specimens of fish collected from the sampling site to learn about fish morphology and adaptations that allow fish to thrive in the river environment.
 Students also learn why fish are used as indicators of water quality.

 Planktomania: Students will conduct a plankton tow and study both phytoplankton (algae) and zooplankton from the river.
 They will also learn how plankton can be used as a water quality indicator.